Silvana De Stefano: Biography

-In 2001, within an architectural and interior design project, she transformed an old industrial manufacture into a vast conversion which becomes her home and study and which arouse interest in the architectural design world.
-Few magazines published reviews on it: Mercedes 2004, Architectural Digest Italy, Architectural Digest Mexico 2009 (that not only dedicated an article but also the front cover), Compasses Architecture & Design 2008, Shooting Photographic Fashion Style & Design Mercedes-Benz Magazine 2011.

-Today, the converted space is being used for both film making (new takes) and television.
-Several films and fictions were shot on location.
+In 2001, within an architectural and interior design project, she transformed an old factory into her home and study and which aroused interest in the architecture world.
+Magazines reviewed it: Mercedes (2004), Architectural Digest Italy, Architectural Digest Mexico (2009 cover story), Compasses Architecture & Design (2008), Mercedes-Benz Magazine (2011).
+The converted space is used for filmmaking and television.
+Several films and shows were shot there.

 In 2002, she drew the Manifesto for UNESCO Italian National Commission.

-In 2004, she mounted an exhibition of paintings within the 14th century old refectory of Palazzo Venezia in Rome.
-The exhibition was curated by both Claudio Strinati and the architect De Stefano, the latter focusing on the organization of the exhibition.
+In 2004, she co-curated a painting exhibition within the 14th century refectory of Palazzo Venezia with Claudio Strinati.
+De Stefano focused on organizing the exhibition.

-In 2006, for the introduction of the new Alfa Romeo Brera, a new way of thinking Art, at the Spazio Etoile -Fondazione Memmo, took place the solo exhibition curated by the Art Gallery owner Pino Casagrande entitled "Personale di Silvana De Stefano".
+In 2006, for the introduction of the new Alfa Romeo Brera, she created a solo exhibition at the Spazio Etoile -Fondazione Memmo entitled "Personale di Silvana De Stefano".

-Always in 2006, was elaborated and discussed a graduation thesis on the artist work entitled "Silvana De Stefano.
-The magic of the Suspended Balances" at the Facoltà di Lettere e Filosofia degli Studi of Rome-La Sapienza.

-In 2008/2009, she did get involved with a project of two artistic interventions for the internal revamping of residential buildings in Milan.
+In 2008/2009, she got involved with a project of artistic interventions for the internal revamping of residential buildings in Milan.

 In 2009, she planned a project for the Expo 2009 for the town of Warsaw, Poland and also carried out the sculpture/installation "Elements" in Milan.

-Between the 90's until today, she worked on several architectural and interior design projects within privately owned buildings.